How many times have you heard your doctor say the words “toxic metals?” Most likely, “zero.”

 One reason toxic metals are ignored by mainstream medicine is that blood tests are not good at detecting them.
 This is because the body removes toxic metals from the blood soon after exposure.
 Whatever cannot be eliminated is stored in the body tissues.

-Testing for toxic metals is usually not necessary—it should be assumed that everyone has too much.
+Testing for toxic metals is usually not necessary—I assume that everyone has too much.
 Also, knowing which ones are present is not needed to begin removing them.
-However, confirming their presence can help explain many health problems.
+Nonetheless, confirming the presence of toxic metals through testing can be helpful to explain a person’s symptoms and health problems.

 How to Protect Against Toxic Metals and Remove Them From the Body